onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Sets a customized header field for web view requests.</p>
-<p>The header field will be used for all subsequence reqeust.
+<p>The header field will be used for all subsequence request.
 Pass <code>null</code> as value to unset a header field.</p>
-<p>Some reserved headers like user agent are not be able to override by setting here,
+<p>Some reserved headers like user agent are not able to override by setting here,
 use the <code>SetUserAgent</code> method for them instead.</p>
 </div>
       <div class='warning custom-block'>